Verti1234/Verti1234/README.md

 - Python course provided by the company [Software Development Academy](https://sdacademy.pl)
 - JavaScript course provided by the company [Business masters](https://business-masters.pl)
-- I will get more achievements/experince in the future😄

 ## 📚 Currently I'm aiming to learn: